23W-GBAC/MyProgrammingJourney/README.md

 [Back to Top](#a-retroactive-journey-into-progamming)
 ---

-# 4. My first Automation Experience
+# 5. My First Automation Experience

 At first I spent most of the day researching about how to open links from the Ubuntu Terminal.
 I found some comands (like "xdg-open") that would help me but I needed to do something extra (I think it wzs asking me to set up a deafault browser), which I felt like I was complicationg myself and I didn't want to do that, I kept thinking it needed to be very simple.
 And by the end of the day, I decided to take a break, I ate some food and continued on my project.
 I then relize that I hadn't tried ChatGPT, so I did.
 The follwing is the "conversation" I had with ChatGPT about my automation project: